yolabingo/dotcms-htmx/README.md

 On the front-end site,  reload and "view source" on the [/search/](http://localhost:8080/search/) page to confirm htmx is included in the footer.

-## Simplify static /search/ page
+## Simplify VTL in the static /search/ page
 Let's examine the behavior of the "static" search page which we are going to refactor.

 On [/search/](http://localhost:8080/search/) submit a search for "ski"

-The search results are paginated with 10 results page - scroll down to see links to the other pages.
+The search results are paginated with 10 results page - scroll down to see links to the other pages of paginated results.

 Also note the "By Type" and "Month Modified" search results aggregations.

 ### Locate the "site search" VTL code in DotCMS
 To simplify the VTL for this example, let's remove the aggregations from the results page.

 How do we find this code?
-In the backend,
+In the back-end browse to

-Site -> Browser -> search -> double-click "index" -> click EDIT ->
+`Site -> Browser -> search -> double-click "index" -> click EDIT ->`

-mouse over the "What are you looking for?" search form container -> click edit (pencil icon) ->
+`mouse over the "What are you looking for?" search form container -> click edit (pencil icon) ->`

-click INFO next to the site-search.vtl file to find it's location: `/application/vtl/site-search/site-search.vtl`
+`click INFO next to the site-search.vtl file` to find it's location: `/application/vtl/site-search/site-search.vtl`

-Close the edit modals to get back to the Site Browser and double-click to open this vtl file:
+Close the edit modals to get back to the Site Browser to open this vtl file by double-clicking the file:

 `application -> vtl -> site-search -> site-search.vtl`